-1. Revenue from fixed-price services is recognised on a single date:
+1. Revenue from fixed-price services is recognized on a single date:

-If the Budget is still open, the revenue will be recognised on the Budget date
+If the Budget is still open, the revenue will be recognized on the Budget date

-If the Budget has been delivered, the revenue will be recognised on the Budget delivery date
+If the Budget has been delivered, the revenue will be recognized on the Budget delivery date

 2. Revenue from fixed-price services is spread across time:

-The revenue is spread across the whole length of the Budget, based on tracked time and planned hours from Scheduling
+The revenue is spread across the whole length of the Budget, based on tracked time and planned hours from Resourcing

 What will this look like in real life?

-If the preferred method of calculating recognised revenue is set to single date, the revenue will be recognised for March - because the budget date is set to March 1:
+If the preferred method of calculating recognized revenue is set to single date, the revenue will be recognized for November - because the budget date is set to November 11: